clwilliams/tlWatchFolderAggregator/README.md

 ## Brief summary

-* tlWatchFolderAggregator - project for consuming message from Rabbit MQ & storing in elastic search.
+* [tlWatchFolderAggregator](https://github.com/clwilliams/tlWatchFolderAggregator) - project for consuming messages from Rabbit MQ & storing file / folder data in elastic search.
 Also serves the API for the JSON calls.

-* tlWatchFolder - project for watching a given folder and sending messages to RabbitMQ
+* [tlWatchFolder](https://github.com/clwilliams/tlWatchFolder) - project for watching a given folder and sending messages to RabbitMQ

-* tlCommonMessaging - project for common RabbitMQ connection / setup and message body, used by both the above applications to save code duplication
+* [tlCommonMessaging](https://github.com/clwilliams/tlCommonMessaging) - project for common RabbitMQ connection / setup and message body struct, used by both the above applications to save code duplication

 All 3 need cloning to your machine and glide install ran for each.

 ## Getting everything up & running

 You need to have the latest docker installed.
-Then
+Then:

 * Run up the docker in this project (provides RabbitMQ & elasticSearch)
 ```